 What's gameplay like in Ratchet and Clank: Rift Apart?

 During a recent extended gameplay demo of the game, we got a great look at how one of the new mechanics in Rift Apart will work.
 After a device called the Dimensionator causes rifts to appear in the world, Ratchet is able to use his Rift Tether to pull himself into new areas using rifts.
-In the game, this is done by simply pointing your cursor at a rift, allowing you to seemingly teleport into the area with the rift.
-With Ratchet and Clank having a big history of allowing players to explore and find hidden items and various easter eggs, it'll be interesting to see just how many areas of each map have rifts that allow you to explore.
+This is done by simply pointing your cursor at a rift in the game, allowing you to seemingly teleport into the area with the rift.
+With Ratchet and Clank having a long history of allowing players to explore and find hidden items and various easter eggs, it'll be interesting to see just how many areas of each map have rifts that you will be able to explore.

 Is Ratchet and Clank: Rift Apart coming to PS4?

 Nope.
-At the moment, it seems like Ratchet and Clank: Rift Apart is being developed exclusively for the PS5.
+According to Insomniac Games, Ratchet and Clank: Rift Apart is a PS5 exclusive, and it makes sense.
 With the game looking to use the PlayStation 5's real-time ray-tracing and Insomniac Games having said that they will be taking advantage of the PS5's high-speed SSD in order to transport players seamlessly throughout the world, a PlayStation 4 version would just hold back too many of the ideas that Insomniac is trying to accomplish.